Faculty Evaluation Plan, Department of Linguistics

 Annual Evaluation System

 The performance evaluation process is initiated each December in the department through notification from the department chair for submission of the evaluation portfolio and the appointment of an evaluation committee, if appropriate.
-At the beginning of each academic year, the Chair will ask the Department to determine whether or not he/she is to be aided in the evaluation process by a Committee on Salary Decisions.
+At the beginning of each academic year, the Chair will ask the Department to determine whether or not they are to be aided in the evaluation process by a Committee on Salary Decisions.

-The Faculty Portfolio Solicitation Form (Appendix B), generated by PRO, is distributed to the faculty as part of the notification process.
+The Faculty Portfolio Solicitation Form (Appendix B) is distributed to the faculty, including tenured, tenure-track, and teaching faculty, as part of the notification process.
 Each faculty member is responsible for developing a portfolio documenting both the quantity and quality of effort in teaching, research and service for the previous calendar year.
 The evaluation portfolio should be turned in to the department by the end of January.
 In the absence of a salary decisions committee, the department chair is responsible for conducting the evaluation.
 Each year, prior to and allowing for sufficient time for making merit salary recommendations, the Chair shall provide each faculty member with a written evaluation to which the faculty member has the opportunity to respond either in writing or in person.

 2.Portfolio or Annual Report Preparation

-NOTE: Faculty are responsible for annually maintaining their PRO record, which is also accessed by administration for reports such as the College snapshot of departmental productivity.
-PRO provides an annual activity report and faculty are advised to view and update their PRO reports before submission of the faculty member’s portfolio to the unit.
+NOTE: Faculty are responsible for annually maintaining their Faculty Insight record, which is also accessed by administration for reports such as the College snapshot of departmental productivity.
+Faculty Insight provides an annual activity report and faculty are advised to view and update their reports before submission of the faculty member’s portfolio to the unit.
 In classifying your work as major and minor, please bear in mind the definitions in the unit’s Promotion and Tenure Guidelines.

 The teaching component of the evaluation portfolio may include the following types of information to document teaching performance: course syllabi, instructional materials, course development notes, examples of the innovative use of technology in instruction, student evaluations, assessments from peer observations of classes, awards for teaching excellence, quality of dissertation/thesis advisement, number and level of students mentored in scholarly activities and/or research, and any other relevant data.

-Student evaluations will be obligatory for all regularly scheduled courses with an enrollment of four or more students.
-Faculty members will be required to use the appropriate instrument provided by the department (the KU Student Survey of Teaching), but an individual instructor may add supplementary questions.
+Student evaluations will be obligatory for all regularly scheduled courses.
+Faculty members will be required to use the appropriate instrument provided by KU (the KU Online Student Survey of Teaching), but an individual instructor may add supplementary questions.

-Peer evaluations will be conducted by a committee of three faculty members, elected by the faculty at the beginning of each academic year.
-The evaluation process will include at least the review of course syllabi and sample examinations, plus any handouts and lecture notes the instructor wishes to submit.
-In addition, at least one of the committee will visit the class or classes of the person being evaluated, and the committee or the committee chair will meet with the person being evaluated to review the committee's report before it is placed in his/her file.
+Peer evaluations will be conducted by a faculty committee, appointed by the chair at the faculty at the beginning of each academic year.
+The evaluation will be based on the first three categories of the “Rubric for Department Evaluation of Faculty Teaching (Linguistics) (Appendix A), which assess (a) course goals, content, topics, materials and organizations, (b) achievement of learning outcomes, and (c) classroom teaching.
+At least one member of the committee will visit the class or classes of the person being evaluated and prepare a peer evaluation that includes a grade for each of the evaluation categories (Very Good – Excellent (4-5), Good (3), and Poor – Marginal (1-2)) and a narrative that justifies the grades.
+The evaluator(s) will meet with the person being evaluated to review the committee's report before it is placed in their file.
 Comments from those who have audited a colleague's course or team-taught with a colleague may also be included in the file.

 Evaluation of Academic Advising